-A. A local governing body may impose by ordinance a fee on the use of a room located within a qualified municipality.
+- A. A local governing body may impose by ordinance a fee on the use of a room located within a qualified municipality.
 The fee may be referred to as the "sports and recreation facility fee".
 The amount of the sports and recreation facility fee shall not exceed two and four-tenths percent of the gross room charge for each day the room is occupied by a vendee.
-The sports and recreation facility fee shall be imposed for a period of not more than twenty years from the effective date of the ordinance imposing the sports and recreation facility fee.

-B. An ordinance imposing the sports and recreation facility fee shall go into effect only after a referendum on the question of imposing the sports and recreation facility fee is held and a majority of the qualified electors voting on the question votes in favor of imposition of the sports and recreation facility fee.

-C. The local governing body shall adopt a resolution calling for an election, to be held within seventy-five days of the date the ordinance is adopted, on the question of imposing the sports and recreation facility fee.

-D. The question of imposing the sports and recreation facility fee may be submitted to the voters as a separate question at a general election or at a special election called for that purpose by the local governing body.
+The sports and recreation facility fee shall be imposed for a period of not more than twenty years from the effective date of the ordinance imposing the sports and recreation facility fee. - B. An ordinance imposing the sports and recreation facility fee shall go into effect only after a referendum on the question of imposing the sports and recreation facility fee is held and a majority of the qualified electors voting on the question votes in favor of imposition of the sports and recreation facility fee. - C. The local governing body shall adopt a resolution calling for an election, to be held within seventy-five days of the date the ordinance is adopted, on the question of imposing the sports and recreation facility fee. - D. The question of imposing the sports and recreation facility fee may be submitted to the voters as a separate question at a general election or at a special election called for that purpose by the local governing body.
 If a special election is called, it shall be called, conducted and canvassed in substantially the same manner as provided by law for municipal elections.
 If a majority of the voters voting on the question approves the question to impose the sports and recreation facility fee, the ordinance shall become effective in accordance with applicable law.
-If the question of imposing the sports and recreation facility fee for a period of one year from the date of the election.
+If the question of imposing the sports and recreation facility fee fails, the local governing body shall not again propose the imposition of the sports and recreation facility fee for a period of one year from the date of the election.